 We have substantial indebtedness.
-As of December 31, 2021, we had total consolidated indebtedness of RMB35,761.1 million (US\$5,611.7 million), including borrowings, finance lease and other financing obligations and convertible bonds.
+As of December 31, 2022, we had total consolidated indebtedness of RMB42,891.0 million (US\$6,218.6 million), including borrowings, finance lease and other financing obligations and convertible bonds.
 Based on our current expansion plans, we expect to continue to finance our operations through the incurrence of debt.
 Our indebtedness could, among other consequences:

-- make it more difficult for us to satisfy our obligations under our indebtedness, exposing us to the risk of default, which, in turn, would negatively affect our ability to operate as a going concern; - require us to dedicate a substantial portion of our cash flows from operations to interest and principal payments on our indebtedness, reducing the availability of our cash flows for other purposes, such as capital expenditures, acquisitions and working capital; - limit our flexibility in planning for, or reacting to, changes in our business and the industries in which we operate; - increase our vulnerability to general adverse economic and industry conditions; - place us at a disadvantage compared to our competitors that have less debt; - expose us to fluctuations in the interest rate environment because the interest rates on borrowings under our project financing agreements are variable; - increase our cost of borrowing; - limit our ability to borrow additional funds; and - require us to sell assets to raise funds, if needed, for working capital, capital expenditures, acquisitions or other purposes.
+- make it more difficult for us to satisfy our obligations under our indebtedness, exposing us to the risk of default, which, in turn, would negatively affect our ability to operate as a going concern; - require us to dedicate a substantial portion of our cash flows from operations to interest and principal payments on our indebtedness, reducing the availability of our cash flows for other purposes, such as capital expenditures, acquisitions and working capital; - limit our flexibility in planning for, or reacting to, changes in our business and the industries in which we operate; - increase our vulnerability to general adverse economic and industry conditions; - place us at a disadvantage compared to our competitors that have less debt; - expose us to fluctuations in the interest rate environment because the interest rates on borrowings under our project financing agreements are variable;

+- increase our cost of borrowing; - · limit our ability to borrow additional funds; and - · require us to sell assets to raise funds, if needed, for working capital, capital expenditures, acquisitions or other purposes.

 As a result of the covenants and restrictions, we are limited in how we conduct our business, and we may be unable to raise additional debt or equity financing to compete effectively or to take advantage of new business opportunities.
 Our current or future borrowings could increase the level of financial risk to us and, to the extent that the interest rates are not fixed and rise, or that borrowings are refinanced at higher rates, our available cash flow and financial condition could be adversely affected.
-Recent reports that the Federal Open Market Committee of the U.S. Federal Reserve System has signaled as many as six more increases in the target range for the federal funds rate for the remaining of 2022 could significantly increase our borrowing costs, reduce our available cash flow and adversely affect our financial condition.
+Increases in the target range for China's loan prime rate (LPR) and the federal funds rate adopted by the Federal Open Market Committee of the U.S. Federal Reserve System could significantly increase our borrowing costs, reduce our available cash flow and adversely affect our financial condition.